 Cancellations:

 Our systems begin processing your order, automatically, as soon as it is received.
-Items for download are typically delivered in minutes, whereas items for shipment require handling and take longer.
+Items for download are typically delivered in minutes.
 If you need to cancel your order, please Contact Us as soon as possible.
 Staff are available 9:00am - 5:30pm Eastern Time USA (GMT-5:00), Monday through Friday, to receive your requests.
-We cannot cancel your order if it contains downloadable items that you have already downloaded, or if your order for shipped items has already been shipped.
+We cannot cancel your order if it contains downloadable items that you have already downloaded.

 Returns:

 Archival content varies widely in subjective quality, so always choose carefully.
-A good way to judge the visual quality of a video clip or its still images is by clicking the "View large photo" button below any of its thumbnail images.
+A good way to judge the visual quality of a video clip is to download a screener.
+Screeners are offered at no charge for registered users.
+Screeners are full-resolution, like the masters, so they are ideal for quality evaluation and use in rough-cut edits.
+To judge the visual quality of still images, click the "View large photo" button below any of its thumbnail images.
 "View large photo" displays a higher resolution image.
 If the visual quality of a particular still image does not meet your needs when you view it in large size, do not expect the video or photo image to be markedly improved when delivered to you in full resolution form.

 See also: What is the difference in quality between clips I view on the website and clips I order?